-Olympus E-M1 versus Olympus E-M10 II
+Olympus E-M1 vs E-M10 II

-The Olympus OM-D E-M1 and the Olympus OM-D E-M10 Mark II are two digital cameras that were announced, respectively, in September 2013 and August 2015.
+The Olympus OM-D E-M1 and the Olympus OM-D E-M10 Mark II are two digital cameras that were revealed to the public, respectively, in September 2013 and August 2015.
 Both the E-M1 and the E-M10 II are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
 Both cameras offer a resolution of 15.9 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 II is notably smaller (18 percent) than the Olympus E-M1.
 Moreover, the E-M10 II is markedly lighter (22 percent) than the E-M1.
 It is worth mentioning in this context that the E-M1 is splash and dust resistant, while the E-M10 II does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Micro Four Thirds Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.